serdaroglu92/InterviewQuestion/InterviewQuestion/Readme.md

 QueryResultTable members:

-Starts from 01.01.2020 00:05 and iterates 34559 times to increase date with 5 minutes intervals.
+Starts from 01.01.2020 00:05 and iterates 1.576.800 times to increase date with 5 minutes intervals.
-So it will be around 4 months of data.
+So it will be around 15 years of data.
 Every date period has the exact same values.

 ```
 {